Declarative classes¶

 The values of most basic types are saved as HDF5 native data in the HDF5 file.
 This includes Python bool, int, float, complex and str (but not long nor unicode) values, as well as their NumPy scalar versions and homogeneous or structured NumPy arrays of them.
 When read, these values are always loaded as NumPy scalar or array objects, as needed.

-For that reason, attributes in native HDF5 files will be always mapped into NumPy objects.
+For that reason, attributes in native HDF5 files will always be mapped into NumPy objects.
 Specifically, a multidimensional attribute will be mapped into a multidimensional ndarray and a scalar will be mapped into a NumPy scalar object (for example, a scalar H5T_NATIVE_LLONG will be read and returned as a numpy.int64 scalar).

 However, other kinds of values are serialized using pickle, so you only will be able to correctly retrieve them using a Python-aware HDF5 library.
 Thus, if you want to save Python scalar values and make sure you are able to read them with generic HDF5 tools, you should make use of scalar or homogeneous/structured array NumPy objects (for example, numpy.int64(1) or numpy.array([1, 2, 3], dtype=’int16’)).